OceanSky-Technologies/mavlink-ts/README.md

 ## Protobuf generation

-This project is using [grpc-node](https://github.com/grpc/grpc-node/tree/master) to generate the protobuf Javascript interface incl. gRPC bindings using [grpc-js](https://www.npmjs.com/package/@grpc/grpc-js).
+This project is using [protobuf-ts](https://github.com/timostamm/protobuf-ts/tree/main) to generate the protobuf Typescript interface incl. gRPC bindings using [grpcweb-transport](https://github.com/timostamm/protobuf-ts/blob/main/MANUAL.md#grpc-web-transport).
+This is not a perfect gRPC protocol implementation but the only one that works in a browser as of today.
+It then needs a proxy server to convert gRPC-web to gRPC.

 The code generation happens statically when running `pnpm build` because this removes the need for dynamic code generation when loading the library which increases startup time of the end-user application.